manmeetsg/slackattack/README.md

 - 'help' yields a description of what my bot does
 - My bot holds a conversation for a food query when it sees the word 'food' in a message.
 It also sends the yelp results as an attachment.
 - I set up Heroku correctly such that my bot wakes up when the dyno sleeps and wakes up when I message it in bots
+- I found conversation.say() to be quite buggy with attachments.
+It turns out this is well documented in botkit to be buggy at the moment.
+I used bot.reply() to send my food attachment instead.